ygordon/vlass_code/README.md

 # ReadMe

-An assortment of scripts useful for accessing and using data from VLASS
+This repo contatins an assortment of code useful for accessing and using data from VLASS.
+Individual scripts are detailed below.

 ## get_VLASS_cutouts